 Using Cloud IoT Core with the Google Cloud Platform.
 It offers a cache of tools that make it easy to gather, process, and store data from vehicle sensors.
 It’s possible to build a complete solution in a single GCP project—from data gathering to display on the UI.

-The client outfitted their reefers with a GPS module and temperature/humidity sensors.
+The client outfitted their reefers with a GPS module and temperature and humidity sensors.
 Which communicate through cellular communication.
-Each connected device recognized in a Cloud IoT Core registry.
+Each connected device is recognized in a Cloud IoT Core registry.

 Real-Time Location Tracking and Temperature Monitoring